 Pre-1972 Sound Recording Litigation.
 On October 2, 2014, Flo & Eddie Inc. filed a class action suit against Pandora in the federal district court for the Central District of California.
 The complaint alleges a violation of California Civil Code Section 980, unfair competition, misappropriation and conversion in connection with the public performance of sound recordings recorded prior to February 15, 1972 (pre-1972 recordings).
 On December 19, 2014, Pandora filed a motion to strike the complaint pursuant to California's Anti-Strategic Lawsuit Against Public Participation (anti-SLAPP) statute, which following denial of Pandora's motion was appealed to the Ninth Circuit Court of Appeals.
 In March 2017, the Ninth Circuit requested certification to the California Supreme Court on the substantive legal questions.
-The California Supreme Court accepted certification.
-In May 2019, the California Supreme Court issued an order dismissing consideration of the certified questions on the basis that, following the enactment of the Orrin G. Hatch-Bob Goodlatte Music Modernization Act, Pub.
+The California Supreme Court accepted certified questions on the basis that, following the enactment of the Orrin G. Hatch-Bob Goodlatte Music Modernization Act, Pub.
 L. No. 115-264, 132 Stat.
-3676 (2018) (the MMA), resolution of the questions posed by the Ninth Circuit Court of Appeals was no longer "necessary to . . . settle an important question of law."
+3676 (2018) (the MMA), resolution of the questions posed by the Ninth Circuit Court of Appeals was no longer "necessary to settle an important question of law."